PaperMC/docs/docs/misc/hangar-publishing.md

 }
 ```

-Then you simply need to add the `hangarPublish` configuration block:
+Then you simply need to add the `hangarPublish` configuration block and make sure you do the following:

 - If your plugin is not a Paper plugin, or supports Velocity/Waterfall as well, copy the register block with a different
   platform and change the property used instead of `paperVersion` (as declared in the `gradle.properties` file).
 - Insert the correct project namespace
 - Insert your plugin dependencies, if any
-- Make sure you have the `HANGAR_API_TOKEN` repository secret set up if you are using the Actions file below, or add the
+- You need to have the `HANGAR_API_TOKEN` repository secret set up if you are using the Actions file below, otherwise add the
   API key in some other way.

 ```kotlin